stride3d/stride-docs/en/manual/physics/characters.md

 <span class="badge text-bg-primary">Beginner</span>
 <span class="badge text-bg-success">Designer</span>

-**Character** colliders are used for player and script-controlled characters such as NPCs.
+**Characters** are used for player and NPC movement.
 Entities with [character components](xref:Stride.BepuPhysics.CharacterComponent) can be moved with [Move](xref:Stride.BepuPhysics.CharacterComponent.Move\(Stride.Core.Mathematics.Vector3\)), [TryJump](xref:Stride.BepuPhysics.CharacterComponent.TryJump), and teleported by setting its [Position](xref:Stride.BepuPhysics.BodyComponent.Position) property.

 ## Add a character component to an entity